 My Story

-Back then, I was Erin Austin, and I adored acting, singing, and reading every play available in the downtown public library.
-My passion led me to Blake High School for the Performing Arts.
-From there, I pursued a BFA at the University of Miami, and then into New York’s theatre world—writing, producing, and performing, predominantly in new shows.
+I fell in love with theatre as a kid, right here in Tampa.
+Back then, I was Erin Austin, and I adored acting, singing, and reading every play in the downtown public library.
+My passion led me to Blake High School for the Arts.
+From there, I earned a BFA at the University of Miami.

-Most importantly, I learned that you don't have to wait for permission to make art.
+You don't have to wait for permission to make art.
 You just make it.

-At Northwestern (MFA in Writing for Screen + Stage), I co-founded Living Room Playmakers, now Second Site, creating theatre in unconventional spaces—living rooms, furniture stores, art galleries.
-It taught me that transformative theatre doesn't need fancy venues or big budgets.
+At Northwestern (MFA in Writing for Screen + Stage), I co-founded a site-inspired theatre collective, now Second Site.
+We made theatre in unconventional spaces—living rooms, furniture stores, art galleries.

 Along the way, I also discovered a knack for helping others tell their stories: in classrooms, rehearsal rooms, community centers, and in the corporate world.